-Saint Gobain Insulation UK's lightweight, rigid polyisocyanurate (PIR) foam insulation boards are among the most thermally efficient, commonly-available insulation products on the market.
+Rigid, lightweight, polyisocyanurate (PIR) foam insulation boards (such as Celotex GA4000 and XR4000) are among the most thermally efficient, commonly-available insulation products on the market.
 Fixed over the rafters of a pitched roof, they can help to achieve the required U-value in just a single layer.

 Where the benefits of over-rafter insulation are desired but practical restrictions prove difficult to overcome, you may consider insulating between and over rafters.